PagerDuty/state-history-validator/README.md

 Note that we omitted the comma after `validate_state_history_entry`.

+The StateHistoryEntryValidator requires that the receiving class validate for the presence of the `:start` attribute.
+The `validate_state_history_entry` construct, which is the recommended way to call this validator, performs this validation automatically.

 ### Interface
 With these examples in mind, here is the full documentation on every option that can be toggled.